NJWong/C_Programs/FIT3042_Assignment/Assignment1/README.md

     2.2 Extended Functionality
     ---------------------------
     I have partially implemented the tween and scale functionality.
-The tween functionality is the most complete of the two.
-However, I am not sure it is what the extrapolation algorithm describes.

-    To see this, run the following:
+The program accepts either '--scale <factor>' or '--tween <factor>' from the command line arguments.
+It checks the value to ensure it is valid (i.e. is a positive integer) and then modifies values accordingly.

+    Note: it does not accept both options at the same time correctly.

+    The algorithms to scale and tween are not complete, and invoking them produces results that are not consistent with what is expected.
+However, they do not result in failure.

+    Invoke scale by using:

+    $ ./rledecode /rlefiles/single-sonic test --scale 2

+    The result is stored in a 'test-0001.ppm' file

+    Invoke tween by using:

-    $ ./rledecode /rlefiles/virtua.rle test --tween 2
+    $ ./rledecode /rlefiles/virtua.rle test --tween 1

+    The result is stored in the series of 'test-XXXX.ppm' files

 2. Testing
 -----------